Shifting the Paradigm to Advance Health and Build Community

 Empowerment through health

-EQUITY IN HEALTH ADVISORS NETWORK, INC. (EHAN) is uniquely positioned to be led by diverse health professionals.
-We bring a wealth of scholarship, credentials, and experience in various areas of health and wellness, including medicine, mental health, public health, health literacy, diversity training, and biomedical research.
-We collaboratively work toward advancing health equity, drawing inspiration from our collective lived experiences, scholarship, and commitment to shifting the paradigm of poor health outcomes to actualize opportunities for optimal health through a population health lens.
+EQUITY IN HEALTH ADVISORS NETWORK, INC. (EHAN) is uniquely positioned to be led by diverse health professionals, amalgamating lived experiences with agency.
+We bring a wealth of scholarship, credentials, and experience across health and wellness, including medicine, mental health, public health, health literacy, diversity training, and biomedical research.
+We work collaboratively to advance health equity, drawing inspiration from our collective lived experiences, scholarship, and commitment to shifting the paradigm of poor health outcomes to actualize opportunities for optimal health through a population health lens.

 At EHAN, we work to ensure everyone can enjoy optimal health with comparable access to best practices in healthcare service delivery.
 What is optimal health?
-According to the US Health and Human Service:
+According to the US Health and Human Services:

 Optimal health is a dynamic balance of physical, emotional, social, spiritual, and intellectual health...Lifestyle change can be facilitated through a combination of learning experiences that enhance awareness, increase motivation, and build skills and, most importantly, through the creation of opportunities that open access to environments that make positive health practices the easiest choice.”1